OUT Georgia honors TDOV with 3-day collaborative event, TGX360 logo reveal

-OUT Georgia Business Alliance is proud to honor International Transgender Day of Visibility (TDOV), an annual observance occurring on March 31 dedicated to celebrating transgender people’s contributions to society and raising awareness of discrimination and violence faced by transgender, gender expansive, and nonbinary people worldwide, especially for Black and Brown transgender women.
+Atlanta, GA — OUT Georgia Business Alliance is proud to recognize and honor International Transgender Day of Visibility (TDOV), an annual day of observance held on March 31st to celebrate and support transgender people internationally.

 OUT Georgia recognizes the transgender and gender expansive members of the community who impact and influence countless across the state, despite the increasingly hostile political and cultural assaults.
 Your resilience, courage, and leadership inspires our organization to better serve and center those who need it most.

-In 2021, OUT Georgia launched TGX360, a new employment and entrepreneurship initiative created by and for Georgia’s Transgender and Gender Expansive (TGX) community.
+In 2021, the OUT Georgia Business Alliance formed a transgender advisory committee and launched TGX360, an employment and entrepreneurship initiative created by and for Georgia’s Transgender and Gender Expansive (TGX) community.

-The mission is to advance economic equity for TGX Georgians by providing full-service support, programming, and solutions to individuals on their employment and entrepreneurship journeys, and in turn improve access to healthcare, affordable housing, and other social determinants of health and prosperity.
+This initiative works to advance economic equity for TGX Georgians by providing full-service support, programming, and solutions to individuals wherever they are on their employment and entrepreneurship journeys, and in turn improve access to healthcare, affordable housing, and other social determinants of health and prosperity.

 Invest the time to educate yourself about transgender, gender nonconforming, and nonbinary people.
 There are so many resources available today to support you in this endeavor, including these tips for allies of transgender people, this guide to being an ally to transgender and nonbinary youth, and this article highlighting how to make transgender employees feel valued at work.
 Do NOT rely solely on TGX individuals to educate you; over time, that becomes a heavy left.
 Help us carry that burden by doing your own work.